uptane/uptane-standard/uptane-standard.md

 1. Load the latest Targets metadata file from the director.
 2. Find the Targets metadata associated with this ECU identifier.
 3. Check that the hardware identifier in the metadata matches the ECUs hardware identifier.
+4. Check that the image filename is valid for this ECU.
+This MAY be a comparison against a wildcard path, and restricts the ECUs a delegation applies to.
-4. Check that the release counter of the image in the previous metadata, if it exists, is less than or equal to the release counter in the latest metadata.
+5. Check that the release counter of the image in the previous metadata, if it exists, is less than or equal to the release counter in the latest metadata.
-5. If the image is encrypted, decrypt the image with a decryption key to be chosen as follows:
+6. If the image is encrypted, decrypt the image with a decryption key to be chosen as follows:
     * If the ECU key is a symmetric key, the ECU SHALL use the ECU key for image decryption.
     * If the ECU key is asymmetric, the ECU SHALL check the target metadata for an encrypted symmetric key.
 If such a key is found, the ECU SHALL decrypt the symmetric key using its ECU key, and use the decrypted symmetric key for image decryption.
     * If the ECU key is asymmetric and there is no symmetric key in the target metadata, the ECU SHALL use its ECU key for image decryption.
-6. Check that the hash of the image matches the hash in the metadata.
+7. Check that the hash of the image matches the hash in the metadata.

 If the ECU has secondary storage, the checks SHOULD be performed on the image in secondary storage, before it is installed.